 Dr. Umesh Phuyal (Qualcomm) presented the document.

 Mr. Stefan Doehla (Fraunhofer) asked if email discussion for documents 6GSM-250109-250111 is possible.
-Mr. Yue Song (China Mobile) responded that email discussion can be trigerred but the TDocs cannot proceed as they were not treated in this call.
+Mr. Yue Song (China Mobile) responded that email discussion can be triggered but the TDocs cannot proceed as they were not treated in this call.

 No comments to this document was received and the document was endorsed.